 I cannot begin to tell you how much I loved this book!
 I was absolutely gripped by this story, dying to know where it would it lead and what would happen, but more than that, I was taken in by the sumptuous storytelling.
 The Girl From Everywhere is a treasure trove of beauty, when it comes to describing the wonderful island of Oahu, and detail; given her home is a time-travelling ship, Nix has nurtured a love for history and mythology, and there is so much information woven into this story, I was completely swept away by it all.
 And with Heilig's master storytelling, it didn't feel like an info dump or a dry history lesson, it was all delicately woven in to the plot of the story.
 Although The Girl From Everywhere is sci-fi meets historical, it had a magical realism feel to it, where myths and the magical are real, as long as you had the right map.

 I was completely taken by the cast of characters, and loved how diverse they were.
-Half Chinese and half American, Nix is a brave, smart, and resourceful young woman, who has quite a modern voice despite when she was born - due to the fact that she's been brought up by a father from present day New York.
+Half-Chinese and half-American - or Hapa, as they say in Hawaii - Nix is a brave, smart, and resourceful young woman, who has quite a modern voice despite when she was born - due to the fact that she's been brought up by a father from present day New York.
 She's quick and clever, and I just loved her.
 She's also stubborn, and determined to work out how to navigate and flee to time-travel away from her father, for the safety of her existence, and because of the unintentional hurt she's always caused by a father who is obsessed with a woman who died 16 years ago.
 I wish we had more of Bee and Rotgut, two of the other crew members, because they were so interesting!
 Bee is an African woman from a long ago past, part of a tribe that believed that those who die are still with their loved ones, and so she is forever talking about and to Ayen, her deceased wife.
 Rotgut is a Chinese man who used to be a monk before running away and joining the crew of The Temptation.
 Bee is friend and an almost-mother-figure to Nix, and offers advice and friendship, and kind words when her father is present but absent.
 Rotgut... we got less of him, and I can't tell you much about him other than that he does the cooking and loves fishing for the food he cooks, but I really liked him, too!

 And Kashmir!
 Oh, Kashmir!
 A young Persian man from a mythical Iran, he is quick witted and flirty, hugely self-confident, and one of the most talented thieves I've come across in fantasy.
 I loved him!
 And his relationship with Nix was so beautiful!
 Theirs is a slow blossoming romance, it's all under the surface and subtle, but they're hints and flirty banter that might be more than banter, and it's just so gorgeous!
 He doesn't push it though, he doesn't force Nix into a conversation she's not ready for.
 Because Kash is her best friend, and she loves him and what they have so much.
 Yes, she's coming to realise feelings are slowly but surely developing for him, but she doesn't want to risk or complicate what they already have.
 And so Kash kind of gently places hints about how he feels, and leaves it up to Nix to decide what to do with them, whether that's choosing not to read more into what he's saying, ignore the fact that there might even be more to what he's saying anyway, or face exactly what he's saying head on, and respond.
 The ball's in Nix's court, and he gives her the space to work things out - both that he feels something for her, and to work out what it is she feels for him.
 It's the sweetest damn thing ever, and oh my god, I want a Kash of my own!
 All this sweetness doesn't take away from just how hilarious he is, with his quips and self-confidence.
 I just love this boy, and I would like more of him.
 And, with how this story is set up, with all it's different times and places and history, I think it would be perfectly do-able if Heilig ever wanted to write a short story from his point of view of when he first joined The Temptation.
 So a The Girl From Everywhere 0.5.
 Or maybe one set between The Girl From Everywhere and the as yet untitled sequel, The Girl From Everywhere 1.5, from his point of view on an adventure with Nix, but where we get into his head and get more of what he feels for her.
 Or just any kind of short story from his point of view, because I just love him so.
 Just putting that out there.